When it comes to the fixed blade, the Buck 120 General reigns supreme with hunters.

 The pictures should speak for themselves – this is a beautiful sheath with expert stitching.
 Two things worth noting:

 - The sheath is HORIZONTAL.
 Great for wearing along the back of your belt, especially if you find that the Buck 120’s length gets in your way when worn vertically.
+(Read more about the best horizontal carry knives.)

 - Left or right handed.
 My wife is left-handed, so I know how difficult it is to find knife sheaths for lefties.

-More pictures and prices on Amazon here.
+More pictures and prices on Amazon.